openfooddata/tfs-actors-demo/README.md

 # Linked Data Fragments for actors

 ## Run
-To start the LDF server, cache and web client, simply run the following command:
+To start the LDF server and web client, simply run the following command:

 ```bash
 docker-compose up